 Vincent Maessen (24, Netherlands), Master in International and European Tax Law

-Four advantages of PBL
+Four advantages of Problem-Based Learning

-Your tutors are inspiring and accessible
+Your tutors are approachable and inspiring

 You acquire skills for life